-In accordance with the relevant financial tests under the terms of the Perpetual Preferred Shares, our Board was permitted to declare and pay a dividends for the October 15, 2016 payment date and the January 15, 2017 payment date.
-Our Board resolved, in its discretion, not to declare and pay a dividend on the Perpetual Preferred Shares on the October 15, 2016 and the January 15, 2017 dividend payment dates.
+In accordance with the relevant financial tests under the terms of the Perpetual Preferred Shares, our Board was permitted to declare and pay dividends for the October 15, 2016, the January 15, 2017, and the April 15, 2017 dividend payment dates.
+Our Board resolved, in its discretion, not to declare and pay a dividend on the Perpetual Preferred Shares on the October 15, 2016, the January 15, 2017, and the April 15, 2017 dividend shares.

 There can be no assurances when or whether, as a result of the application of the financial tests contained in the terms of the Perpetual Preferred Shares, our Board will be permitted to make subsequent dividend payments on the Perpetual Preferred Shares or, if permitted, when or whether our Board will choose in its discretion to make any such dividend payments on the Perpetual Preferred Shares.
-For further discussion on the non-declaration of the

-8. Shareholders' Deficit (continued)
+8. Shareholders' Equity (continued)

-Perpetual Preferred Shares dividends, please refer to Note 11, "Subsequent Events - Non-declaration of Dividend on Perpetual Preferred Shares".
+For further discussion on the non-declaration of the Perpetual Preferred Shares dividends, please refer to Note 11, "Subsequent Events - Non-declaration of Dividend on Perpetual Preferred Shares".